We had a wonderful time hosting the Harlem Wizards. Thank you to each community member who attended and to all of our amazing sponsors!

 With their tricks, hoops and alley oops!
-Tahoma Schools Foundation along with the Bradley Hanson Real Estate Group is thrilled to be welcoming back to our community the Harlem Wizards.
-A night with this tricksters promises to be a world-class, laugh-a-minute, high-flying, interactive show on a basketball court.
+Tahoma Schools Foundation along with the Bradley Hanson Real Estate Group was thrilled to welcome back to our community the Harlem Wizards.
+A night watching these tricksters is a world-class, laugh-a-minute, high-flying, interactive show on a basketball court.
 Anyone who has attended in the past can attest, these guys are a hilarious, talented blast!

-The event will be May 3rd at 7 PM at Tahoma High School.
+The event was held May 3, 2019 at 7 PM at Tahoma High School.

-A night with this tricksters promises to be a world-class, laugh-a-minute, high-flying, interactive show on a basketball court.
+A night watching these tricksters is a world-class, laugh-a-minute, high-flying, interactive show on a basketball court.

-Please join us for an afternoon of “comedy, magic and grand illusions” in this family-friendly performance by Las Vegas illusionists Garry and Janine Carson.
+We were so pleased to offer the community an afternoon of “comedy, magic and grand illusions” in a family-friendly performance by Las Vegas illusionists Garry and Janine Carson.

-The “Family Entertainer of the Year” duo will perform in the auditorium at Tahoma Elementary School at 3 p.m. on Sunday, March 31 to raise funds for the Tahoma Schools Foundation.
+The “Family Entertainer of the Year” duo performed in the auditorium at Tahoma Elementary School on March 31, 2019 to raise funds for the Tahoma Schools Foundation.
 The Carsons will perform here as part of a national tour to raise funds for charities and foundations.

-A BIG THANK YOU to our Event Sponsors, including The Kennedy Family, Abracadbra Sponsor Lakeside Industries, and the Tamara Paul Group with RE/MAZ Choice Executives!
+A BIG THANK YOU to our Event Sponsors, including The Kennedy Family, Abracadabra Sponsor Lakeside Industries, and the Tamara Paul Group with RE/MAX Choice Executives!

 Managing Broker and Realtor with John L. Scott Real Estate in Covington Talli Pierre recently reached out to the Tahoma Schools Foundation with the offer to donate $200 for each home that she sells in the Tahoma School District boundaries.